Leggett: an impending financial crisis threatens as fossil-energy stocks are overvalued

 He is an activist now, having started out in the oil industry.
 He started Solar Century, a small renewable energy outfit, backed by venture capital.
 He campaigns in the Climate Change debate on the side of those who wish to limit the use of fossil fuels, and thinks Carbon Capture and Storage (CCS) and stuff like that is a last ditch effort by fossil fuel people to do business as usual.
 He has a website that reports on the energy debate actively:

-After his day job he works evenings and night on a book about the huge problems, and the THREE main threats he sees:
+his day job he works evenings and night on a book about the huge

-a repeat of the global financial crisis of 2008, transposed to overvalued fossil energy assets, rather than securitised mortgages.
+1. Believe it or not, he sees the first threat as a repeat of the global financial crisis of 2008, transposed to overvalued fossil energy assets, rather than securitised mortgages.

-2. Over dependency on oil, and
+2. Over dependency on oil, and the 'peak-oil' problem

-Climate Change threat to life first, and then to the global economy itself
+3. The Climate Change threat to life first, and then to the global economy itself

 Consider #1 (Financial crisis)